From LDP 'prince' to punchline: What happened to Shinjiro Koizumi?

 Driving safely?

-Not that Koizumi is entirely unaware of the importance of good communication.
+It's not that Koizumi is entirely unaware of the importance of good communication.
 Taking advantage of his language skills, he recently launched an English-only Twitter account where he promotes his activities as environment minister and sometimes enthuses about baseball star Shohei Ohtani.

 That Koizumi’s leadership abilities have largely eluded the public's attention, however, is evident in recent opinion polls.